YiiGaa/Trick/Code/Module/_ServeHttp/README-en.md

 - When `_resultKey` is an empty string `""` and the value obtained is not the object type `{}`, `_resultKey` is automatically set to `result`

+### > _isCache

+- Whether to use local cache cache results, true: cache request, false: request the server every time
+- When set to `true`, the API request is successful and will use the browser's local database `indexedDB` to save the data
+- When set to `true`, the first request will save the data.
+The next request, if the parameters `_url`, `_method`, `_header`, `_param`, `_cacheExpire`, `_isJson` are all the same, and the cache data has not expired, the cache data will be used instead of calling the server

 # ※ multiple-Send multiple requests at the same time

 - Add version: 1.0=2024.11.15